cmcntsh/SharingContactInformationQrNfcVcardResume/README.md

 ### Post a pdf of your resume on GitHub

 GitHub will display pdf files online.
 You can create a new repository, upload a pdf of your resume, and provide the link.
+Here's a link to a pdf file on this repository: https://github.com/cmcntsh/SharingContactInformationQrNfcVcardResume/blob/main/4b644f8e9658d02af62f7bca2800fecc-Function-resume-template.pdf

+### Create a resume on GitHub using markdown